openstack/charm-deployment-guide/deploy-guide/source/app-hardware-offload.rst

 .. note::

    Use of VF-LAG halfs the offloaded port capacity of the card and as such VF representor port configuration should only be made on the first network port on the card.

 Charm configuration
 ~~~~~~~~~~~~~~~~~~~

-Hardware offload support is enabled using the ``enable-hardware-offload`` option
+Hardware offload support is enabled using the ``enable-hardware-offload``
-provided by the neutron-api and neutron-openvswitch charms.
+option provided by the neutron-api and neutron-openvswitch charms.

-Enabling hardware offloading requires configuration of VF representator ports on
+Enabling hardware offloading requires configuration of VF representator ports
-the NICs supporting the hardware offload - these are used to route network packets
+on the NICs supporting the hardware offload - these are used to route network
-without flow rules to the OVS userspace daemon for handling and subsequent
+packets without flow rules to the OVS userspace daemon for handling and
-programming into the hardware offloaded flows.
-This is supported via use of
+subsequent programming into the hardware offloaded flows.
+This is supported
-the ``sriov-numvfs`` option provided by the neutron-openvswitch charm.
+via use of the ``sriov-numvfs`` option provided by the neutron-openvswitch
+charm.

-Finally the ``openvswitch`` firewall driver must be used with hardware offloading.
+Finally the ``openvswitch`` firewall driver must be used with hardware
-Eventually it will be possible to offload security group rules using this driver
+offloading.
+Eventually it will be possible to offload security group rules
-(see note above).
+using this driver (see note above).

 The following overlay may be used with the OpenStack base deployment bundle:

 .. code-block:: yaml

    series: bionic
    applications:
      neutron-openvswitch:
        charm: cs:neutron-openvswitch
        options:
          enable-hardware-offload: true
          sriov-numvfs: "enp3s0f0:64 enp3s0f1:0"
          firewall-driver: openvswitch
      neutron-api:
        charm: cs:neutron-api
        options:
          enable-hardware-offload: true

 In this overlay ``enp3s0f0`` and ``enp3s0f1`` are two ports on the same
-Mellanox ConnectX-5 card and are configured as a Linux bond ``bond1``
+Mellanox ConnectX-5 card and are configured as a Linux bond ``bond1`` to enable
-to enable VF-LAG for resilience and performance.  ``bond1`` is also configured
+VF-LAG for resilience and performance. ``bond1`` is also configured with the
-with the network interface used for VXLAN overlay traffic to allow full
+network interface used for VXLAN overlay traffic to allow full offloading of
-offloading of networks of this type.
+networks of this type.

 Creating hardware offloaded ports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Hardware offloaded ports must be created via Neutron and then passed to Nova for use by VM's:
+Hardware offloaded ports must be created via Neutron and then passed to Nova for use by VMs:

 .. code-block:: none